bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2022-12-07-newsletter.md

 release candidates.*

-- [BTCPay Server 1.7.1][] is the latest release of the most widely used self-hosted payment processing software for Bitcoin.
+- [BTCPay Server 1.7.1][] is the latest release of the most widely used self-hosted payment processing software for Bitcoin. {% assign timestamp="54:04" %}

 - [Core Lightning 22.11][] is the next major version of CLN.
-It's also the first release to use a new version numbering scheme.[^semver] Included are several new features, including a new plugin manager, and multiple bug fixes.
+It's also the first release to use a new version numbering scheme.[^semver] Included are several new features, including a new plugin manager, and multiple bug fixes. {% assign timestamp="55:21" %}

 - [LND 0.15.5-beta][] is a maintenance release of LND.
-It contains only minor bug fixes according to its release notes.
+It contains only minor bug fixes according to its release notes. {% assign timestamp="55:44" %}

-- [BDK 0.25.0][] is a new release for this library for building wallets.
+- [BDK 0.25.0][] is a new release for this library for building wallets. {% assign timestamp="56:05" %}

 ## Notable code and documentation changes